qgis/QGIS-Website/content/resources/installation-guide/index.md

 ### Running with extra python packages:

-Because of the atomic nature of NixOS packages, you need to override the package if you want extra python packages to be available to QGIS.
-For example to run QGIS with numpy, geopandas and rasterio python libraries you can do:
+Due to isolation of Nix packages, you need to override the package if you want extra python packages to be available to QGIS.
+For example to run QGIS with numpy, geopandas and rasterio Python libraries you can do:

 **Ephemeral use:**